 A. Our specialists are highly-qualified professional educators who have experience in leading activities with children.
 They enjoy sharing their expertise to help the campers gain new skills and a feeling of accomplishment.

 A. With the exception of the youngest groups (which may be based on age), camp groups are based on the grade the camper is entering in the fall.
 Groups for campers in pre-school through entering grade 1 are co-ed.
 Groups for campers entering grades 2-7 are divided into male and female groups.
 These groups do mix for some activities.
-Campers entering grade 8 participate in our co-ed Teen group where they go on exciting field trips three days per week.
+Campers entering grade 8 participate in our co-ed Teen group where they go on exciting field trips four days per week.
 We offer a Counselor In Training program for campers entering grades 9 and 10.

 A. Generally there are no more than 18 campers in each group.
 We strive to keep a ratio of one counselor to 8 campers in Upper Camp.
 In Lower Camp the ratio is generally one counselor to 6 campers.